iAgentNTU/iAgentNTU.github.io/_people/Jacky_Yeh.md

 github: https://github.com/jackyyeh5111
 ---

-Hello, I am Chun-Yen (Jacky) Yeh.
+Hello, Chun-Yen (Jacky) Yeh is here.
 I received my bachelor's degree in electrical engineering from National Taiwan Normal University.

 My current research is image paragraphing.
 Teaching machines how to describe images in a more semantically precise way is always my enthusiasm about.
 Also, I am interested in IoT, serving as TA of "Advanced Topics in Internet of Things" this semester.